- The Museum will be closed Sunday, April 9 in observance of Easter.

 Begin your visit at the Krieble Gallery.

-Beyond showcasing the current exhibitions, the Gallery houses The Shop, restrooms, the Orientation Theatre where an introductory video can be seen, and Café Flo.
+Beyond showcasing the current exhibitions, the Gallery houses The Shop, restrooms, the Visitor Lounge where an introductory video can be seen, and Café Flo.
 It leads to Marshfield, a Colonial Revival house where many of our lectures and events are held.

 Exhibitions in the Krieble Gallery change three to four times each year.
 From collaborating with outstanding institutions such as the Fenimore Art Museum, the Portland Museum of Art, and the Parrish Art Museum to exhibitions such as The Exacting Eye of Walker Evans based on new research by our curators, there is always something on view to delight and inspire.
 Looking with little ones?
 Families can pick up Can You Find Me?
 Cards in the gallery area and search for details in the paintings featured in the exhibition.